mathiasrw/rexreplace/README.md

 > npm install -g rexreplace
 ```

-To use RexReplace from a npm build script
+To use RexReplace from a npm build script:

 ```bash
 > npm install rexreplace --save-dev